-- (i) the goals, intent, and vision for Padre Boulevard and Entertainment District - (ii) provides an alternative "Master Plan" approach by consolidating multiple properties to create a predictable, market responsive development for the area - (iii) fits the adjoining context by providing appropriate transitions - (iv) provides public benefits such as usable civic and open spaces, livable streets, structured and shared parking, and linkages to transit - (v) does not hinder future opportunities for higher intensity development - 3.2.63.2.5 Information Required for Development Review.
+- (i) the goals, intent, and vision for Padre Boulevard and Entertainment District - (ii) provides an alternative "Master Plan" approach by consolidating multiple properties to create a predictable, market responsive development for the area - (iii) fits the adjoining context by providing appropriate transitions - (iv) provides public benefits such as usable civic and open spaces, livable streets, structured and shared parking, and linkages to transit - (v) does not hinder future opportunities for higher intensity development - 3.2.5 Information Required for Development Review.
 The full list of required materials is included in the Padre Boulevard Corridor development application available from the Development Services Department.
-In general, the following information is required, as applicable:

-- (i) Site Plan

-- (ii) Building Plans and Elevations

-- (iii) Landscape Plan

-- (iv) Material Specifications - (v) Plans and Specifications for Proposed Signs - (vi) Description of Proposed Scope of Work - (vii) Photographs of Site and Existing Conditions - 3.2.73.2.6 Plat Approval: Plat approval in the PBED shall follow the City's Subdivision Ordinance as established in Chapter 23 of the City of South Padre Island Code of Ordinances. - 3.2.83.2.7 Variances: Variances to any standards in this code and Chapter 20 Zoning of the Code of Ordinances shall meet the standards in Chapter 20-19 of the City of South Padre Island Code of Ordinance.
+In general, the following information is required, as applicable: - (i) Site Plan - (ii) Building Plans and Elevations - (iii) Landscape Plan - (iv) Material Specifications - (v) Plans and Specifications for Proposed Signs - (vi) Description of Proposed Scope of Work - (vii) Photographs of Site and Existing Conditions - 3.2.6 Plat Approval: Plat approval in the PBED shall follow the City's Subdivision Ordinance as established in Chapter 23 of the City of South Padre Island Code of Ordinances. - 3.2.7 Variances: Variances to any standards in this code and Chapter 20 Zoning of the Code of Ordinances shall meet the standards in Chapter 20-19 of the City of South Padre Island Code of Ordinance.

-Any variances to the Subdivision Ordinance shall require the approval of the City Council per Chapter 23 of the City of South Padre Island Code of Ordinances. - 3.2.93.2.8 Vacations of public rights-of-way.
+3.2.8 Vacations of public rights-of-way.
 Street vacations shall follow the standards for a Record Plat in Chapter 23.12 of the City of South Padre Island Code of Ordinances.